Need Help? Give us a call.

 As you now know, collateral is crucial in securing a seller financing deal.
 Right off the bat, you should have your borrower make a down payment soon after the deal is closed.
 Collateral can also take the form of a blanket lien on the business’s assets, and a personal guarantee that covers the borrower’s own assets; all are standard operating procedure in a seller financing deal.

 If a prospective buyer you’re considering shies away that collateral, or refuses the down payment, they’re likely not serious enough to take on the task of running your business and repaying their loan.
 In that case, move onto the next applicant.

-That doesn’t mean you absolutely should offer seller financing when you sell your business, though.
-Selling your business is a major decision, and how you choose to sell your business is entirely up to you.
+That doesn’t mean you absolutely should offer owner financing when you sell your business, though.
+A seller financing their business isn’t out of the ordinary, but it certainly isn’t the only way a buyer could go.
+Selling your business is a major decision, and how you choose to do it is entirely up to you.